college-resources/web/README.md

 ### Downloading

-Navigate to the folder where you want the project to be saved, open a terminal and run the following command:
+Navigate to the folder where you want the project to be saved and run the following command:
 ```bash
 git clone https://github.com/college-resources/web.git
 ```